jccuevas/cpp-docs.es-es/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parámetros

-`right` Secuencia cuyos indicadores que se va a copiar.
+*derecha* flujo cuyas marcas se va a copiar.

 ### <a name="return-value"></a>Valor devuelto